 5. Don’t Order Tap Water

 It’s not that Italy doesn’t have potable water.
 Any visit to Trentino or Lake Garda will prove otherwise.
-But, for some reason, moxt Italians don’t drink tap water at restaurants.
+But, for some reason, most Italians don’t drink tap water at restaurants.

 On the upside, bottled water is relatively inexpensive in Italy.
 Plus, it pairs well with wine.

 Order a bottle of water, either still or sparkling, when you dine at restaurants in Italy.
 Choose frizzante if you’re partial to fizzy water, leggiermente if you’re looking for barely fizzy water or naturale if you prefer flat water.
 We typically order frizzante since sparkling water is our jam.

 6. Don’t Expect To Eat American-Style Italian Food

-We hate to ‘talk down’ to our audience but, just in case anybody missed the memo… You probably wone find Spaghetti and Meatballs when you visit Italy.
+We hate to ‘talk down’ to our fabulous readers but, just in case anybody missed the memo… You probably won’t find Spaghetti and Meatballs when you visit Italy.

 Yes, you’ll find meatballs and spaghetti in Napoli (sold separately), lasagna in Bologna and pesto in Liguria.
 But, although Italian American food and indigenous Italian food share the same roots, they represent separate yet equal styles of cuisine.

 While American-Italian food celebrates things like big flavors and abundance, Italy’s cuisine pays homage to the country’s tradition and ingredients.
 Both Americans and Italians have something to teach each other and, when they do, great food is born.